stefmolin/data-morph/docs/api.rst

 Some introduction to the package goes here.

-probably some images too and a reference to the
+probably some images too and a reference to the CLI option

-CLI option
+.. automodule:: data_morph

+.. rubric:: Modules

 .. autosummary::
    :toctree: generated